evillage/evillage-android/README.md

 ## Clang library setup
 To setup the Clang library you need to call Clang.Companion.setUp() in your Application class and pass:
-    - Application context
+ * Base url
-    - Authentication token
+ * Application context
-    - Integration id
+ * Authentication token
-    - Base url (optional, if not present a default base url will be choosen)
+ * Integration id

 The last three values will be provided when you contact e-Village to start integrating with the Clang platform.